nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 5.
 After the project gets updated, `Model#saveProjectsFolder` is called to save the list of projects to files.

-The other commands for `Event`s, `Deadline`s, `Todo`` and `Groupmate`s require some more work because these are sub-components of a `Project`.
+The other commands for `Event`s, `Deadline`s, `Todo`s and `Groupmate`s require some more work because these are sub-components of a `Project`.
 It is therefore necessary to specify a project in the command so that edits can be applied to that project.
 Below is a sequence diagram of how an `updateG` (update groupmate) command is executed.

 ![UpdateP command sequence diagram](images/UpdateGroupmateCommandSequenceDiagram.png)